colelawrence/decipad/README.md

 Interesting options are `--headless` (don't show a window) and `--watch` (don't close after running).

+## Environment setup

+There are `.env.example` files in the root and in individual projects like the `backend`.
+These need to be copied to `.env` (without `.example`) and filled with secret values, such as your personal AWS access token, or other secrets that are shared among developers but not included in the repository for security reasons.

+### Amazon SES emails

+To receive e-mails from the application (like when signing in through e-mail), verify your e-mail in SES (it's in sandbox mode so it only sends to verified e-mails)

+* Go to the AWS web console
+* Search for the SES service and go there
+* If you are offered to switch to "Use the new console" in the menu (and thus are on the "classic console"), do it
+* Click "Verified identities" in the menu
+* Click on the button "Create identity"
+* Choose identity type "Email address"
+* Enter the email address you want to send email to
+* Confirm by clicking "Create identity"
+* You will then receive a verification e-mail with instructions to complete the confirmation

-### Private deploys and fast client updates
+## Private deploys and fast client updates

 You can deploy your own private instance by following these instructions:

 https://www.loom.com/share/a0b33c1071d343fb8a216ef64ad217ea

-## Other stuff

-To receive e-mails from the application (like when signing in through e-mail), verify your e-mail in SES (it's in sandbox mode so it only sends to verified e-mails)

-    go to the aws web console
-    search for SES service
-    go there
-    click on "Verified identities" in the menu
-    Click on the button "Create identity"
-    Choose "email address"
-    Enter the email address you want your local dev env to send email to You will then receive a verification e-mail with more instructions

 ## Sub-package documentation